dianaw353/arch-install/README.md

 cp /usr/share/limine/limine-bios.sys /boot/limine/
 ```

-Getting `PARTUUID` and File Type:
+Getting `PARTUUID` and File Type and add it to `/boot/limine.conf`:

 ```
-lsblk -o NAME,MOUNTPOINT,FSTYPE,UUID,PARTUUID /dev/<disk>
+lsblk -o FSTYPE,PARTUUID -nr /dev/<disk> | sudo tee /boot/limine.conf > /dev/null
 ```

-Please add this to the `limine.conf` file and, if its not there, create it:
+Please add this to the `limine.conf` file and, if its not there, create it and move the `PARTUUID` to the required spot:

 ```
 TIMEOUT=5